Beckn-One/DEG/docs/implementation-guides/v2/Onboarding/IG_Onboarding_users_in_digital_energy_programs.md

 ### 18.1.
 17.1 Init Request

 The init request includes Verifiable Credentials (VCs) provided by the calling entity (Portal/BAP) that prove meter ownership, program eligibility, and DER certifications.

+**Credential Placement:**
+- **Meter ownership credentials** are placed in `orderAttributes.meterOwnershipCredential` (single object, not array)
+- **Program eligibility and DER certification credentials** are placed in `fulfillmentAttributes.credentials[]` (array)
+- **Existing enrollments** for conflict checking are placed in `fulfillmentAttributes.existingEnrollments[]` (array)

+For utilities requiring OTP verification, the `MeterOwnershipCredential` VC is issued by the Utility IdP after successful OTP verification and is included in `orderAttributes`.

-The BPP verifies these credentials and checks for conflicts with existing enrollments.
+The Program Owner BPP verifies these credentials and checks for conflicts with existing enrollments.

 #### 18.1.1.
 Example: Simple Consumer with Single Meter